Please note that all positions at RPGamer are voluntary and unpaid.

 In order to apply for a position please feel out the following form.
 Certain indicated positions require a writing sample, which it is preferred to have included with your application.
 Please ensure you have read our additional guidelines below, as failure to follow them in any samples will count against your application.
 If the sample provided was written before the guidelines were read — we understand that other sites and blogs may operate with different policies — then we simply ask that you provide an acknowledgement of those aspects that might not adhere.

 No experience is required to volunteer at RPGamer.
 However, applicants will need to be self-motivated and able to work autonomously.
 If you are unable to work without constant supervision then RPGamer is probably not the place for you.
 In addition to creating their own content, all staff members are expected to assist others by proof-reading their articles.
 Successful applicants will also need to adhere to RPGamer’s internal policies with respect to NDAs and accuracy of reporting, with the following policies being of particular interest to those applying for the reviewer or news reporting roles –

-– Reviews and news should always be written in third-person (no “I”, “you”, etc.).
-We’ll allow maybe a sentence or two of first-person in the intro and conclusion of a review but even then we’ll try and figure out a way to word it without doing so if possible.
+- News should always be written in third-person (no “I”, “you”, etc.).
+First and second-person shouldn’t be used in a review outside of the first and last paragraph.
+Also, first and last paragraph are where you can write more personally if you want: give your personal background, write more subjective thoughts or feelings, etc. The rest of the review should be in an objective tone.
 For features/convention reports, we’re happy to include first- and second-person as these are personal pieces, but it should be avoided in formal articles like news and reviews.